-If the PHA determines that the Request cannot be approved for any reason, the landlord and the family will be notified in writing.
-The PHA will instruct the owner and family of the steps that are necessary to approve the Request.
+If the HACB determines that the Request cannot be approved for any reason, the landlord and the family will be notified in writing.
+The HACB will instruct the owner and family of the steps that are necessary to approve the Request.
 The owner will be given fourteen (14) days to submit an approvable RFTA from the date of disapproval.
-When, for any reason, an RFTA is not approved, the PHA will furnish another RFTA form to the family along with the notice of disapproval so that the family can continue to search for eligible housing.
+When, for any reason, an RFTA is not approved, the HACB will furnish another RFTA form to the family along with the notice of disapproval so that the family can continue to search for eligible housing.

-B. ELIGIBLE TYPES OF HOUSING
+B. ELIGIBLE TYPES OF HOUSING [24 CFR 982.353]

-The PHA will approve any of the following types of housing in the Voucher program:
+The HACB will approve any of the following types of housing in the Voucher program:

 - 1. All structure types can be utilized - 2.
 Manufactured homes where the tenant leases the mobile home and the pad - 3.
 Group Homes - 4.
 Congregate facilities (only the shelter rent is assisted) - 5.
 Single Room Occupancy - 6.
-Units owned (but not subsidized) by the PHA (following HUD-prescribed requirements)
+Units owned (but not subsidized) by the HACB (following HUD-prescribed requirements) - 7.
+Shared Housing (elderly and disabled only, as an accommodation)

 A family can own a rental unit but cannot reside in it while being assisted, except in the case when the tenant owns the mobile home and leases the pad.
 A family may lease and have an interest in a cooperative housing development.
-The PHA may not permit a Voucher holder to lease a unit which is receiving Project-Based Section 8 assistance or any duplicative rental subsidies.
+The HACB may not permit a Voucher holder to lease a unit which is receiving Project-Based Section 8 assistance or any duplicative rental subsidies.